You’ve heard Vanguard funds are the best. But why? Which Vanguard fund is right for you?

 - VTSAX has extreme diversification.
 It tracks the entire US stock market, from healthcare, tech, consumer staples, to financial services, from Fortune 50s to recently IPO’d stocks.

 - While VTSAX tracks the U.S. stock market, it provides plenty of international exposure.
-Around 40% of these companies’ revenues come from outside of the U.S. So even as China gets richer and “takes over the world,” VTSAX still wins.
+Over 40% of U.S. company revenues come from outside of the U.S. So even as emerging markets gets richer, VTSAX still wins.

-Lots of people support the 1-stock portfolio recommendation.
+Lots of people support this single index fund portfolio recommendation.

 JL Collins recommends this strategy in his #1 retirement best selling book The Simple Path to Wealth.
 In the book, he suggests that as long as you have enough cash to last a few years (or 12% of your portfolio), you can invest the rest of your money all into VTSAX.